 Travel hubs – like Dubai International Airport – where touchless technology gates are installed at border control will lead the way post-Covid

-Asked about how airports fare without the technology, Ruparelia – Vice President and Head of Sales, Europe, Middle East and Africa (EMEA) at Vision Box – said: “An airport that does not have border control gates will be impacted more so now than ever before.
+Asked about how airports fare without the technology, Mitul Ruparelia, head of sales, Vision-Box EMEA and India, said: “An airport that does not have border control gates will be impacted more so now than ever before.
 If you think about the world that we live in, the less touch, contact or interaction the better it is.

 “Overall screening efficiency is another challenge.
 As good as a human eye is, you’re looking at a passport image and then you’re looking at the person standing before you.
 How effective is that?
 How reliable is that across a 24/7 operation?